harperd/machine-learning/notes/4-1-logistic-regression-binary.md

 ![Non-Convex Function Example](C:/Users/Ryan/repos/machine-learning/images/non-convex-function.png)

-It is non-liner because of the *Sigmoid Function* $ \frac{1}{1+e^-z}$.
+It is non-liner because of the *Sigmoid Function* $\frac{1}{1+e^{-z}}$.
 When using *Gradient Decent* using this cost function you are not guaranteed to converge at the *global* minimum.
 What's needed is a *convex* cost function with a single global minimum.
 For this to happen, our cost function has to change:

 > $Cost(h_\theta(x),y)=\left\{\begin{array}\mbox{-}log(h_\theta(x))&\mbox{if}&y=1\\\mbox{-}log(1-h_\theta(x))&\mbox{if}&y=0\end{array}\right\}$

-Instead of using two conditions, the cost function can be simplified into a single equation which satisfies the above equation:
+Instead of using two conditions, the cost function for a specific feature can be simplified into a single equation which satisfies the above equation:

 > $Cost(h_\theta(x),y)=-y\cdot log(h_\theta(x)) - (1-y)\cdot(log(1-h_\theta(x)))$